The NRESi operates with a Director, an internal Steering Committee, and a newly developed Advisory Panel.

 Members of the Steering Committee

-Dr. Che Elkin, Ecosystem Science and Management Program
+Director - Dr. Brent Murray, Ecosystem Science and Management

-This new committee includes representatives external to NRESi’s membership.
+This new committee (TBD) includes representatives external to NRESi’s membership.
 Appointed members include individuals from UNBC, as well as the broader community.
-This committee is responsible for:
+This committee will be responsible for:

 (a) Updating the Steering Committee on relevant events and changes in their respective offices or sectors;